janosch314/GWFish/docs/source/tutorials/tutorial_randomization.md

 $$

 therefore we can generate a number $x \sim \mathcal{U}(-1, 1)$ and take its arccosine to get a sine-distributed variable.
+We need to do this both for `theta_jn` and `dec`.

 We will generate 10 such samples - not enough to get good statistics, but it will suffice for this tutorial, and it will allow us to run quickly.